Learning Disabilities

 - Cost: For specific pricing, call Preferred Family Clinic.
 Payment is due at time of service.

-- Insurance accepted: Some insurance is accepted.
+- Insurance accepted: Most insurance plans are accepted for testing with the exception of United, UMR, Medicaid/Medicare, and Optum.
 Insurance covers initial session and follow-up session; testing sessions are self-pay.

 95 S. 100 E. #300